 top of page

-Carlos Gamez de Francisco and his dog Keanu
+Carlos Gamez de Francisco in hist Studio.jpeg

 Carlos Gamez de Francisco was born in post-revolutionary Cuba in 1987, to a Cuban-Spanish mother and a Cuban-American father.
 He grew up in Cuba and was educated in an academic style heavily influenced by the Russian Academy.
 At age five, he determined, with absolute certainty, that he would be an artist.
 By the time he was fifteen, Gamez de Francisco was diligently painting 8 hours a day, every day.
 Today, he often spends 15 hours a day painting and feels “very blessed to do what I love.”